ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 end
 ```

-Finally, we name the targeted moments as below.
+Finally, we name the targeted moments.
 The `momentnames` function has to return a `DataFrame` with two columns, where one targeted moment corresponds to one row.
 If the two moments have coinciding values in the first column, the corresponding results will be visualized together, as shown in section [`Estimation`](@ref Example.Estimation).

 ```@example
 using DataFrames